-While a growing number of individual gravitational wave events have been observed, researchers are still searching for a stochastic gravitational-wave background.
+While many individual gravitational wave signals have been detected, researchers are still searching for a stochastic gravitational wave background.
 This superposition of weak, unresolved gravitational-wave signals could hold a wealth of both astrophysical and cosmological information.
 Studying both the isotropic and anisotropic components of the background at current detector sensitives could provide a measure of matter distributions and large-scale structure in the Universe.
 Eventually these searches may provide concrete evidence of inflation and act as a primordial analog to the Cosmic Microwave Background.
-This paper will detail the development of a data folding algorithm for the stochastic gravitational wave background analysis pipeline.
-Taking advantage of the fact that detector response is periodic with the rotation of the Earth, long stretches of time series data can be condensed to the size of one sidereal day.
-I implement this algorithm in both simulated and real data and verify it's efficacy through direct comparison to calculations with unfolded data.
+This project will focus on developing a data folding algorithm for the stochastic gravitational wave background analysis pipeline.
 With the implementation of data folding, anisotropic directional searches can be carried out far more efficiently.
-Data folding only needs to be applied once, but brings orders of magnitude improvements in speed and data size, with negligible loss of information.
+This report will detail the underlying physics, overall direction of the project, and progress so far.